Policy on Discriminatory Acts

 - There are other ways to report an act of discrimination.
 These options depend on whether the person reporting the incident is a student, faculty member or member of the staff:

-For Faculty: Contact Academic Affairs at firstname.lastname@example.org or 610-409-3790.
-Your call or email will reach Mark Schneider, VP of Academic Affairs and Dean of the College.
+For Faculty: Contact Academic Affairs at email@example.com or call 610-409-3790.
+Your call or email will reach the VP of Academic Affairs and Dean of the College.

-Privacy: The College strives to protect the privacy of targets, reporters, and the accused; in order to speed investigations, anonymous reporting is discouraged.
+Privacy: The College strives to protect the privacy of targets, complainants, and respondents; to speed investigations, anonymous reporting is discouraged.
 The privacy of all parties to a report of a discriminatory act will be respected consistent with the College’s policies; where privacy cannot be strictly kept, it will be tightly controlled.
 Witnesses are also expected to maintain the privacy of information shared with them during interviews and/or hearings.
-Violations of the privacy of the reporting party or the responding party may lead to conduct action by the College.
+Violations of the privacy of the complainant or the responding party may lead to conduct action by the College.
 All parties, including witnesses, involved in an allegation are strongly encouraged to maintain the privacy of information and/or written materials.

 Is It Ever Too Late to Report a Discriminatory Act?

-No. There is no statute of limitations.
-An investigation can be opened at any time based on new evidence that becomes available.
+No. An investigation can be opened at any time based on new evidence that becomes available.
 The College does not limit the time frame for reporting, although a delay in reporting may impact the College’s ability to investigate the incident and take certain actions.